dotnet/roslyn/docs/features/nullable-metadata.md

 The presence or absence of the `NullablePublicOnlyAttribute` can be used by tools to interpret the nullability of private members that do not have an associated `NullableAttribute` attribute.

+For members that do not have explicit accessibility in metadata (specifically for parameters, type parameters, events, and properties), the compiler uses the accessibility of the container to determine whether to emit nullable attributes.

 ```C#
 namespace System.Runtime.CompilerServices
 {